symfony/marketing/README.md

  1. Add a YAML file with the basic project information in `projects/xxx.yml` where `xxx` is the slug of your project (e.g. `projects/acme.yml`).
-Use any of the existing YAML files as the reference of your own file.
+Use any of the existing YAML files as the reference of your own file and take into account that:
+      * If your project depends on Smyfony components, list them under the `components` option.
+      * If your project depends on the entire Symfony full-stack framework, leave empty the `components` option and add `symfonyfs`in the `dependencies` option.
  2. Add a square PNG image with the logo of your project in `projects/xxx.png` where `xxx` is the slug of your project (e.g. `projects/acme.png`).
 It's recommended to create a 256px x 256px image.